ThinkingInTypes/ThinkingInTypes.github.io/Chapters/A06_Class_Attributes.md

 Sure enough, if I create an `A` object called `a` and ask for `a.x`, it looks like `x` has the "default value" of `100`.
 I can set `a.x` to `-1` and create a second `A` object `a2` which once again is given the "default value" of 100---separate storage appears to have been created and initialized for the `x` in both `a` and `a2`.
-Based on this simple example, Python class attributes seem to produce default value behavior.
+Based on this example, Python class attributes seem to produce default value behavior.

 ## Where Did This Idea Come From?